-For an explosive atmosphere to be created, three factors must exist simultaneously: a flammable material, oxygen in sufficient quantity to react with a flammable material to form an explosive mixture and an ignition source such as a spark or a hot surface.
+Three factors must be present simultaneously to trigger an explosion: a flammable material, oxygen in sufficient quantity to react with a flammable material to form an explosive mixture and an ignition source such as a spark or a hot surface.
 Only if these three conditions are present at the same time is there a danger of an explosion occurring.

 Industrial systems in which flammable mixtures of gas and air are present can be found in various sectors, including the chemical and pharmaceutical industries, but also in processes such as those that take place in landfills, water treatment, agriculture or the production of beverages.
 In many of these industrial sectors, weighing systems are a necessary part of the processes and must therefore be explosion-protected.
 Under certain conditions, an explosion can also be caused by gases and vapours given off by solvents, thinners, paints, resins, plastics, gums, synthetic fibres or chemical cleaners.
 Explosion-proof weighing solutions are therefore also a must in this environment.